 MS4 permittees must submit a TMDL ARAP to the Missouri Department of Natural Resources as soon as practicable but no later than 30 months after the date EPA approves or establishes the TMDL or the effective date of their operating permit, whichever is later.
 The purpose of bacteria TMDL ARAPs developed in the St. Louis area is to address the TMDL wasteload allocation assigned to the MS4 area in the watershed of interest.
 Each ARAP includes a description of procedures and implementation activities used to target known sources of bacteria in the watershed.
 BMPs targeting bacteria are scheduled in a manner which aligns with activities carried out under the St. Louis County Phase II Stormwater Management Plan (as updated) and Project Clear.
 BMP effectiveness is evaluated at scheduled intervals, and those that are found to be ineffective are modified or replaced.

 In compliance with MS4 permit requirements, TMDL ARAPs have been developed for bacteria impairments in Coldwater Creek, Creve Coeur Creek, Fishpot Creek and Watkins Creeks.
 These ARAPs were approved by the Missouri Department of Natural Resources on August 14, 2019.
-TMDL ARAPs for bacteria in Gravois, Maline, Deer and Black creeks are under development.
+TMDL ARAPs for bacteria in Gravois Creek and Maline Creek have been submitted to the Missouri Department of Natural Resources for approval, and bacteria TMDL ARAPs for Deer Creek & Black Creek and Fee Fee Creek are under development.